tappzz/linux-nvidia-fancontrol/Nvidia fan conrol setup on Linux.md

 # Step 2 Configuring Xwrapper.config file
 ## Open Xwrapper.config file by typing
  > sudo vi /etc/X11/Xwrapper.config
-## Before _allowed_users=console_ add the following line
+## Before _allowed_users=console_ add the following line:
  > needs_root_rights=yes
-## *On Fedora Linux you may have to add both of these lines
+## *On Fedora Linux, you may have to add both of these lines:
  > needs_root_rights=yes

  > allowed_users=console

 Write-out and save the file.
-Reboot your PC
+Reboot your PC.

 # Step 3.
 Coolbits-4 installation